Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('Get') and resource ('disk/storage information for a specific device'), specifying what data is retrieved (capacity and free space).
-It does not explicitly differentiate from sibling tools like 'get_device' or 'get_device_processor_info', which reduces it from a 5.
+The description clearly states the action ('Get') and the resource ('disk/storage information for a specific device'), specifying what is included ('capacity and free space').
+It distinguishes from sibling tools like 'get_device' by focusing on disks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.